Former assistant principal accused in slaying of pregnant colleague faces additional charges

 BATON ROUGE - A former East Baton Rouge Parish assistant principal accused of murdering a woman who may have been pregnant with his child is now facing additional charges.

-According to The Advocate, Robert J. Marks was charged in the murder of a pregnant colleague and accused of dumping her body in an Iberville Parish ditch in June of 2016, but as of Tuesday a judge ruled recently the case should be moved across the river due to uncertainty as to exactly the murder occurred.
+According to The Advocate, Robert J. Marks was charged in the murder of a pregnant colleague and accused of dumping her body in an Iberville Parish ditch in June of 2016, but as of Tuesday a judge ruled the case should be moved across the river due to uncertainty as to exactly where the murder occurred.

 Authorities said they believe Mark, 42, killed Lyntell Washington in East Baton Rouge Parish and deposited her body in Iberville Parish before leaving her car with her 3-year-old daughter inside down the street from Washington’s apartment.